FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

 At this point, I have roughly 3 hours left until the scholarship recipient orientation.
 My roommate/buddy, [Anisha Carter]{}, who is also from Hampton gets to the hotel soon after and I help her get started.
-I tell her I won’t be able to attend the ‘Welcome Reception & Fireside Chat’ or the ‘Desert & Career Fair’ session because I’ll be meeting up with my cousin who lives in Boston.
+I tell her I won't be able to attend the ‘Welcome Reception & Fireside Chat' or the ‘Desert & Career Fair' session because I'll be meeting up with my cousin who lives in Boston.

 ![Boston is